AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-generate-image-api-tutorial.md

 ## Prerequisites

+If you don't already have a Firefly "client ID" and "client secret", retrieve them from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview) before reading further. **Securely store these credentials and never expose them in client-side or public code.**

 ### Set up your environment

 Before we begin this [Node.js](https://nodejs.org/en/download/package-manager) tutorial, run the following in a secure terminal: